-Here’s about how much you can plan to be responsible for when you’re getting a ductless mini-split.
+Here’s about how much you can anticipate to pay when you’re buying a ductless mini-split.

-Average Cost for Mini-Split Installation
+Average Mini-Split Installation Cost

-One of the most often installed sizes is a 12,000 BTU mini-split.
+One of the most often used sizes is a 12,000 BTU mini-split.
 This will heat and cool approximately 450–550 square feet, or about the size of a studio apartment.

 • Installing a concrete pad for the outdoor condenser, $75–$300.